Candidates

 Gaining relevant experience in tech sales is crucial for standing out in the job market.
 Internships can provide practical insights into the tech sales environment, offering hands-on experience that is invaluable for career development, including prior sales experience.

-Additionally, entry-level positions such as Sales Development Representatives (SDRs) are great for gaining experience and building a solid foundation in tech sales.
+Additionally, entry-level positions such as SDRs are great for gaining experience and building a solid foundation in tech sales.
 These roles involve identifying potential clients and engaging with them, which are essential skills for any tech sales professional.

 Networking and Mentorship